Top 10 DevOps Tools for 2023

 - The largest community of container orchestration tools

 DevOps teams can create, ship, and manage container-based distributed applications using the Docker technology stack.
-This platform allows enterprises to create applications, exchange containers images and collaborate with users.
+This platform allows enterprises to create applications, exchange container images and collaborate with users.
 It also allows them to build programs using components.

 - It provides a consistent, isolated environment that is cost-effective because of its rapid deployment, trial run, and rollback capabilities.